benny-dreamly/Archipelago/worlds/against_the_storm/docs/en_Against_The_Storm.md

     * Complete a glade event of each decision type

 ## What is the goal of this game when randomized?
-To gather the guardian parts and reforge a seal in the sealed forest.
+To gather the guardian parts (Guardian Heart, Guardian Blood, Guardian Feathers, Guardian Essence) and reforge a seal in the sealed forest.
 Note: you can play the sealed forest from the Training Expedition as well!

 ## Known Issues as of v0.9.0
 * The trade related locations, because they are handled by trade routes, proc trade route related in game effects.